aniabrown/hpc-carpentry-shell-WHPC/_episodes/02-navigation.md

 >   being transmitted and made available over the network!
 > * **Work file system** - Some HPC
 >   systems offer fast file system access as a work file system.
 Typically, this will have
->   higher performance than your home directory or network file system and may not be
->   backed up.
-It is certainly not backed up, and files here may be automatically deleted periodically.
+>   higher performance and more capacity than your home directory.
+It likely isn't backed up and files here may even be periodically deleted automatically.
 > * **Local scratch (job only)** - Some systems may offer local scratch space while executing a job.
 >   Such storage is very fast, but will be deleted at the end of your job.
 > * **Ramdisk (job only)** - Some systems may let you store files in a "RAM disk" while running a